microsoft/react-native-windows-samples/website/versioned_docs/version-0.63/native-modules-setup.md

 Many native module libraries (including the default library template) target older versions of `react` and `react-native` than Windows supports, so you'll need to upgrade to newer versions in order to add support for `react-native-windows`.

+> Properly defining your NPM dependencies is an essential part of creating and maintaining a React Native library, especially one that supports multiple platforms.
+The instructions here represent the minimum steps required to start targeting `react-native-windows`.
+If you're adding Windows support to a library you don't own, you'll need to work with the library owners to make sure any changes made to `package.json` are appropriate.
+>
 > For more information on how NPM dependencies work, see [Specifying dependencies and devDependencies in a package.json file](https://docs.npmjs.com/specifying-dependencies-and-devdependencies-in-a-package-json-file).

 You can use the `npm info` command to find the correct versions to use.
 Let's assume you plan on building against the `latest` version of `react-native-windows`.